isar/isar/docs/docs/recipes/full_text_search.md

 ### Double Metaphone

 The [Double Metaphone](https://en.wikipedia.org/wiki/Metaphone) phonetic encoding algorithm is the second generation of this algorithm.
-It makes a number of fundamental design improvements over the original Metaphone algorithm.
+It makes several fundamental design improvements over the original Metaphone algorithm.

 Double Metaphone tries to account for myriad irregularities in English of Slavic, Germanic, Celtic, Greek, French, Italian, Spanish, Chinese, and other origins.